kasparsd/limit-login-attempts/readme.txt

 Tested up to: 2.8.4
 Stable tag: 1.4.1

 Limit rate of login attempts, including by way of cookies, for each IP.
+Protects user login names from discovery.
 (BETA VERSION)

 == Description ==